Early History of the Way

 over the Levitical priesthood.

-God calls Abraham to travel to the land of Canaan.
-By departing Haran at the instruction of God, Abraham represents the true vision to which all spiritual sojourners can relate.
+God calls Abraham to travel to the land of Canaan (c.
+1975 BC).
+By departing Haran at the instruction of God, Abraham represents a true vision to which all spiritual sojourners can relate.
 It is Abraham and Sarah who are first ‘set apart.’
 It is Abraham who first travels in the new way God has outlined, and it is he who breaks bread and drinks wine in shared communion with Melchizedek.*

-*Hebrew: Melek Zedek “King (of) Righteousness:” real person, covenant blessing, communion, High Priest, Order of Melchizedek is highest Nazarene Essene order.
+*Hebrew: Melek Zedek “King (of) Righteousness:” a real person, covenant blessing, communion, High Priest, Order of Melchizedek is the highest Nazarene Essene order.

-With David’s ascension to the throne of Israel (1000 BC), the Davidic Covenant was established.
+With David’s ascension to the throne of Israel (1000 BC), the Davidic Covenant is established.

 “And Zadok, the son of Ahitub, and Ahimelek the son of Abiatat, were the priests; and Seraiah the scribe*; And Benaiah the son of Jehoiada was over both the Cherethites and the Pelethites**; and David’s sons were the chief rulers,” 2 Sam.
 8.17-18.

-Under Solomon, the Zadokites would also become known to history as the Temple Priests (I Chron.
+Following, under Solomon, the Zadokites would become known to history as the Temple Priests (I Chron.
 6.10).
-Although some scholars marginalize the Temple Priests as performers of Temple rituals, their influence became pervasive.
+Although some scholars marginalize the Temple Priests as performers of Temple rituals, which then allowed the scribes to come into greater power, nonetheless, scribes do not have the status of priests.
+Temple priest influence became pervasive, as eventually shown during the times of Jesus.
 They were viewed as the most devout keepers of the law and, therefore, the most holy.

-The Second Temple is established under Ezra (450 BC).
-Due mainly to the influence of syncretism amongst the Jewish population, the Hebrew Bible now takes a stronger bent toward legalism.
-Marriage and divorce laws became more strict, and marriage to any pagan was especially discouraged.
+After the return from the Babylonian diaspora, the Second Temple was established under the leadership of Ezra (450 BC).
+Due mainly to the influence of syncretism, the Hebrew Bible now takes a stronger bent toward legalism.
+Marriage and divorce laws became stricter, and marriage to any pagan was especially discouraged.
 The consistent appearance of the heralds of God, the great speakers, and the prophets is now curtailed, and the rule of law under an ever-growing scribal authority takes its place.
-Even so, the training and education in mystic principles continue within the higher levels of the priesthood.* It is not passed down or shared with the populous at large.
-Throughout the later Greek and Roman occupations, the Zadokite priesthood remains in place until the coming of Jesus.
+Even so, the training and education in mystic principles continue within the higher levels of the priesthood.* It is not passed down or shared with the population at large.

 *Mt.
 3.32, “But His secret is with the righteous.”
 Secret=secret counsel (within); sealed from all except those chosen to whom He would reveal.

-Much of the Hebrew Bible teaches the lessons of personal revelation by contrast to the spirit, whether convicted from within or revealed from without (I Sam.
+Much of the Hebrew Bible teaches the lessons of personal revelation, whether convicted from within or revealed from without (I Sam.
 13.11-15, concerning Saul’s removal).
 Much of Jesus’ teachings will reinforce this godly process of revelation.
 For example, one common theme is the error of following the commandments of men, much as Saul did, and not the commandments of God: Mk.
-7.8, “You depart from God’s command and hold onto human tradition,” and opposed to human tradition, Mk.
-12.28-34, referring to loving God with all your heart and “…with all your soul.”
-Man and his traditions in thinking and doing has never been the standard, God’s character and His hopes for you are the standard.
+7.8, “You depart from God’s command and hold onto human tradition.”
+Opposed to the human tradition, Mk.
+12.28-34 refers to loving God with all your heart and “…with all your soul.”
+We find no rules or ritual here.
+Man’s traditions in thinking and doing have never been the standard; God’s character and His hopes for you are the standard.

-With the invasion of the Greeks and then following the first one-hundred-year span of occupation, a growing clique of the Zadokite priesthood (Sadouk in Greek, and whom we know today as Sadducees) became corrupted.
-The Sadouks entertained three corruptions: money, political power, and a growing allowance for Hellenistic thinking within Judaism, or syncretism.
-The money came from the Tobiad family, who were Jewish tax collectors for the Greeks and who were close associates of the Sadouks.
+During the first century of occupation, a growing clique of the Zadokite priesthood (Sadouk in Greek), which we now know as the Sadducees, became corrupted.
+The Sadouks were enticed by three corruptions: money, political power, and a growing allowance for Hellenistic thinking within Judaism, or syncretism.
+The money came from the Tobiad family, who were Jewish tax collectors for the Greeks and close associates of the Sadouks.
 The political power came from associations with Greeks who maintained military and civil authority (see Sadducees).
-This continued corruption will lead to the above-mentioned split in the Zadokite priesthood.
+This continued corruption will lead to the split in the Zadokite priesthood.
+Under Greek authority, they became the Temple priests.

 *Josephus, Wars, Bk.
 II, Ch.
 VIII, 13.
 “Moreover, there is another order of Essenes, who agree with the rest as to their way of living, customs, and laws but differ from them in the point of marriage, thinking that by not marrying, they cut off the principal part of human life, which is the prospect of succession…”

-Nazarenes espoused belief, faith, love, and forgiveness while remaining firm in teaching knowledge and wisdom.
-Both groups emphasized the condition of the heart and not just the mind.
-However, the Ossaeans emphasized a much more legal approach, and one determined as much more intellectual or directed to the iota of the law instead of the condition or place of the law itself.
-This schism between legal and spiritual interpretation and the proper placement of both would define the Nazarene ministry.
-Nazarenes proposed a greater acceptance and love for all people, later revealed with mercy concerning individuals and the condition of man generally.
-Jesus would direct love toward your enemies, while Ossaeans would be more ascribed to hating Israel’s enemies, Greeks and Romans, for example.
-Soon, Jesus the Nazarene would carry this love and knowledge teaching into the world.
+This schism between legal and spiritual interpretation and the proper placement of both would define the difference between Ossaeans and the Nazarene ministry.
+Nazarenes proposed a greater acceptance and love for all people, later revealed with mercy concerning individuals and toward the condition of man generally.
+Jesus would direct love toward enemies, while Ossaeans would be more inclined to hate Israel’s enemies, such as the Greeks and Romans.
+Jesus the Nazarene would carry this love and knowledge teaching into the world.

 The Nazarenes settled near the Dan River, far north of Galilee, well out of the way of Jerusalem’s religious authority (see Nazarene Jesus).
 They arrived to establish towns named Nazara and Cochaba in what was then the Arabian Desert, south of Damascus, known as the Hauran.
 They also settled in Damascus itself.
 As the reader might remember, Saul carried letters of arrest to Damascus for the leaders of those who “belonged in the Way” (Acts 9.1, also 24.22).
 If Jerusalem is the heart of Orthodox Judaism, Damascus would qualify as the religious and spiritual center for those who followed the Way.

 Josephus describes the northern (Nazarene) and southern (Ossaean) Essenes.
-Of the two, the Ossaeans took a much more legalistic stance.
-For this reason, many scholars now confirm that the scribes (scribal authority) were of this legalistic group.* Scribes and lawyers sought uniformity within the law, leading to a preponderance of analysis (legalism), with the scribes themselves mentioned more often than any other group within the New Testament.
-The view taken within this work is that Qumran Essene Priests (Ossaeans) and scribes are somewhat identical, only varying as to specific tasks.
+Of these two groups, many scholars now confirm that the scribes (scribal authority) were of this Ossaean legalistic group.
+Scribes and lawyers sought uniformity within the law, leading to a preponderance of analysis (legalism), with the scribes themselves mentioned more often than any other group within the New Testament.
+The view presented in this work is that the Qumran Essene Priests (Ossaeans) and scribes are somewhat identical, differing only in specific tasks.

-The Ossaean Essene’s celibacy and legalism give rise to the scripture, “Woe to you, scribes and Pharisees, hypocrites!
+The Ossaean Essenes’ celibacy and legalism give rise to the scripture, “Woe to you, scribes and Pharisees, hypocrites!
 For you are like the whitewashed tombs which indeed appear beautiful outwardly, but on the inside are full of dead men’s bones and all uncleanness,” Matt.
 23.27.
-The Qumran Essene wore white robes, also mentioned by Josephus, and provides the reference to the white sepulchers or “whitewashed tombs.”
-The reference to uncleanness deals with legalism and, thus, as Jesus perceived it, a loss of an essential spirituality, perhaps a lack of compassion and mercy. “…dead men’s bones and all uncleanness,” infers a complete misunderstanding of a broader spirituality applied to all situations, as noted in John 8.7-11.
+The Qumran Essenes wore white robes, also mentioned by Josephus, and provided a reference to the white sepulchers or “whitewashed tombs.”
+The reference to uncleanness deals with legalism and, thus, as Jesus perceived it, a loss of an essential spirituality, perhaps a lack of compassion and mercy. “…dead men’s bones and all uncleanness” implies a complete misunderstanding of a broader spirituality applied to all situations, as noted in John 8.7-11.
 Jesus viewed them as tainted by extreme legalism, to the point of dispassion, and spiritually dead.

-Also, most members joined when they were elderly or perhaps had lost their wives.
-As men and women grew older, some would commit to legalism to achieve sanctity.
+Additionally, many members joined when they were elderly or had lost their spouses.
+As men and women grew older, some would commit to legalism in an effort to achieve sanctity.
 Celibacy was also much easier to maintain; thus, the retreat at Qumran would work well for them.
-A women’s retreat must have also existed, for hundreds of female burials are nearby.
-Even though separated, women’s participation reveals the how and why of women being present in Jesus’ ministry.
+A woman’s retreat must have also existed, for hundreds of female burials are nearby.
+Even though separated, women’s participation reveals how and why women were present in Jesus’ ministry.
 Women also maintained a spiritual vision that was inclusive within the community.*

 *From Robert Feathers, “The possibility that John the Baptist had an association with the Qumran-Essenes is for most modern and many early scholars much stronger than they would allow from Jesus.
 The enigmatic last verse of Luke (ch.
 1, regarding John living in the desert) makes little sense unless it is saying John the Baptist was, from his childhood, a member of the Qumran Community: the verse becomes clear, asserts l’abbe (Rene Laurentine), a French authority of the Church Counsel, when the testimony of Flavius Josephus is considered, when John says of the Qumran community that it was their custom to adopt children from others, at an age when their spirit is still malleable enough to easily accept instruction’ (Jewish Wars 2).”
 Robert Feather, The Secret Initiation of Jesus at Qumran, Watkins Publishing, London, first edition 2006, p.
 178. Recommended reference for those studying Qumran.

-The fanatic legalism of the Essene/scribes and lawyers increased due to their separatist notions and behavior.
+The fanatic legalism of the Essenes/scribes and lawyers increased due to their separatist notions and behavior.
 Unless for good reason or the person was an associate, the Ossaeans were known not to speak to others outside their sect; they lived almost wholly unto themselves.
-The Essene Gate is still noted on maps along the southwest wall of Jerusalem.
+The Essene Gate is still marked on maps, located along the southwest wall of Jerusalem.
 The main Essene synagogue within Jerusalem was nearby, allowing for an even greater avoidance of normal society.

 In the introduction to The Complete Dead Sea Scrolls in English, Geza Vermes writes,